 12 Festive Ways to Celebrate Christmas in San Antonio

 San Antonio is often touted as the best city in Texas for tourists to visit.
 Of course, iconic attractions like the Alamo and the River Walk draw visitors all year round, but Christmastime brings a special shine to this central spot.

 We’ve gathered a range of activities, from more high-energy outings to the best of the food scene to classic Christmas light viewing.

-Go for a Riverside Stroll at the Fiesta de las Luminarias
+2. Go For a Riverside Stroll at Christmas

-The beautiful, delicate paper lanterns–luminarias–that give this event its name are an unmissable sight for your Christmas in San Antonio.
+The beautiful, delicate paper lanterns–luminarias–are an unmissable sight for your Christmas in San Antonio.

 In a tradition that stretches back hundreds of years, the famous San Antonio River Walk is lined with thousands of these Mexican Christmas lanterns, meant to guide the holy family on their way.